pdidev/pdi/docs/First_steps.md

 Yes, that is whole specification tree.
 Test plugin prints everything, so there is no need to specify what we want it to do.

-Now we need to write a source code of our application:
+We need to write a source code of our application:
 ```C
 #include <pdi.h>